jprchlik/solar_wind_jets/docs/index.rst

-The following modules are the primary analysis modules:
+The following modules are the data downloading modules:

 .. toctree::
     :maxdepth:1